Deploy W&B with Kubernetes Operator

 <Note>

 W\&B recommends fully managed deployment options such as [W\&B Multi-tenant Cloud](/platform/hosting/hosting-options/multi_tenant_cloud) or [W\&B Dedicated Cloud](/platform/hosting/hosting-options/dedicated-cloud) deployment types.
-W\&B fully managed services are simple and secure to use, with minimum to no configuration required.
+Fully managed services require little or no configuration.

 </Note>

 W\&B provides Terraform modules for deploying the platform on public cloud providers.
-These modules automate the provisioning of infrastructure and installation of W\&B Server.
+These modules automate the provisioning of infrastructure and installation of W\&B Server, so you can stand up a complete environment without manually creating each cloud resource.

 Before you start, W\&B recommends that you choose one of the [remote backends](https://developer.hashicorp.com/terraform/language/backend) available for Terraform to store the [State File](https://developer.hashicorp.com/terraform/language/state).
 The State File is the necessary resource to roll out upgrades or make changes in your deployment without recreating all components.